 Treatment of DiGeorge Syndrome

-Complete syndrome: Transplantation of cultured thymus tissue or hematopoietic stem cells
+Sometimes transplantation of thymus tissue or stem cells